 Only official lab reports will be accepted as proof of titers.
 Receipts, unless they contain required information, will not be accepted as proof of immunization.

-Exemptions can be provided in certain instances; please contact the Program Director for more information.
+Medical exemptions can be provided in certain instances; please contact the Program Director for more information.

-Ok Acceptable Evidence of Immunity Not Accepted Hepatitis B Proof of series of two or three injections Positive antibody titer Proof of series of three vaccinations and positive titer Proof that series of three has been started, with the specific dates the student is scheduled to receive the remaining vaccines.
-The first two shots must be completed before the start of the fall quarter courses.
-1) Incomplete records 2) Unofficial lab reports 3) Single booster vaccine without a follow up titer result Measles, mumps, and rubella (MMR) Proof of series of two injections of MMR vaccine Positive antibody titers for each Proof of series of two vaccines and positive titer for each Proof that series of two has been started, with specific dates student is scheduled to receive the remaining vaccine.
-The first shot must be completed before the start of fall quarter courses.
-1) Incomplete records 2) Unofficial lab reports 3) Single booster vaccine without a follow-up titer result Varicella Proof of series of two injections of varicella vaccine Positive antibody titer Proof of series of two vaccines and positive titer Proof that series of two has been started, with specific dates student is scheduled to receive the remaining vaccine.
-The first shot must be completed before the start of fall quarter courses.
-1) Incomplete records 2) Unofficial lab reports 3) Single booster vaccine without a follow-up titer result Tetanus, diphtheria, and acellular pertussis (Tdap) Proof of Tdap in past with TD booster within ten years Proof of full Tdap received within past ten years Complete DPT (4+ vaccines) series within ten years Positive antibody titer Proof of Tdap and positive titer 1) Incomplete records 2) Unofficial lab reports Annual TB test (required annually) Proof of negative one-step test Proof of negative two-step test Proof of negative QuantiFERON Gold blood test Clear chest X-ray within one year with interpretation Signed statement from a healthcare provider stating the student is asymptomatic and poses no danger to patients 1) Incomplete records 2) Unofficial lab reports 3) Unsigned chart notes or reports without signatures Seasonal flu shot (required annually) 1) Proof of completed seasonal influenza vaccine 1) Incomplete records 2) Unofficial lab reports 3) Unsigned chart notes or reports without signatures COVID-19 1) Proof of completed COVID-19 vaccination and any applicable booster doses 1) Incomplete records 2) Unofficial lab reports
+Immunization Acceptable Evidence of Immunity Not Accepted Hepatitis B 1) Proof of series of two or three injections AND a positive antibody titer 2) Proof that series of three has been started, with specific dates student is scheduled to receive remaining vaccines.
+First two shots must be completed prior to the start of the fall quarter's courses.
+Incomplete records Unofficial lab reports Single booster vaccine without a follow-up titer result Measles, mumps, and rubella (MMR) Proof of series of two injections of MMR vaccine Positive antibody titers for each Proof that a series of two has been started, with specific dates the student is scheduled to receive the remaining vaccine.
+The first shot must be completed before the start of the fall quarter's courses.
+1) Incomplete records 2) Unofficial lab reports 3) Single booster vaccine without a follow-up titer result Varicella Proof of series of two injections of varicella vaccine Positive antibody titer Proof that series of two has been started, with specific dates student is scheduled to receive the remaining vaccine.
+The first shot must be completed before the start of the fall quarter's courses.
+1) Incomplete records 2) Unofficial lab reports 3) Single booster vaccine without a follow-up titer result Tetanus, diphtheria, and acellular pertussis ( Tdap ) 1) Proof of full Tdap received within the past ten years 2) Complete DPT (4+ vaccines) series within the past ten years 3) Positive antibody titer 4) Proof of Tdap and positive titer Incomplete records Unofficial lab reports Annual TB test (required annually ) Proof of negative two-step skin test Proof of negative QuantiFERON Gold blood test Clear chest X-ray within one year with interpretation Signed statement from a healthcare provider stating a student is asymptomatic and poses no danger to patients 1) Incomplete records 2) Unofficial lab reports 3) Unsigned chart notes or reports without signatures Seasonal flu shot (required annually ) 1) Proof of completed seasonal influenza vaccine 1) Incomplete records 2) Unofficial lab reports 3) Unsigned chart notes or reports without signatures COVID-19 1) Proof of completed COVID-19 vaccination and any applicable booster doses Incomplete records Unofficial lab reports